The Early Years

 During her early years here, Vallie struggled to pay rent, and was evicted more than once.
 Eventually, Vallie and her friends pooled money together to buy a small Victorian as a tenancy in common in the Lower Haight.
 Lacking a proper roof, the house was more than a little run down, but they made it work.
 It didn’t take long after moving to the Lower Haight for Vallie to get involved in her community.
 She started at the street level, cleaning up her block and helping neighbors.

-Vallie’s lived in this district for the 30 years since.
-San Francisco’s been through a lot, and Vallie’s been right here through it all too.
+Vallie’s lived in this district for the 26 years and San Francisco’s been through a lot, and Vallie’s been right here through it all too.

 District 5 Neighborhood Activist